-Mr. Lim Kian Huat [Mr. Lim], was appointed as Independent Non-Executive Director on 03 January 2022.
+Mr. Lim Kian Huat [Mr. Lim], Malaysian, age 47, male, was appointed as Independent Non-Executive Director on 3 January 2022.
 He graduated with a major in Entrepreneur from Beijing Entrepreneur Course.

 Mr. Lim has more than 13 years of experience in property related industries.
 Mr. Lim is currently the Director of Promo Heights Development Sdn Bhd and Greatcal Construction Sdn Bhd.
 Mr. Lim had played an instrumental role in the company for all the project involved.